dwyl/PWA-Liveview/README.md

 Available at `/map`.

 It displays an _interactive_ and _collaborative_ (two-user input) route planning with vector tiles.
-It uses a local store (`Valtio`).
-We choosed not to use a lightweight CRDT like [automerge.org](https://www.npmjs.com/package/@automerge/automerge).
+The UI displays a form with two inputs, which are pushed to Phoenix and broadcasted via Phoenix PubSub.
+A marker is drawn by `Leaflet` to display the choosen airport on a vector-tiled map using `MapTiler`.

 ![Flight Map Screenshot](https://github.com/user-attachments/assets/2eb459e6-29fb-4dbb-a101-841cbad5af95)

 Key features:

+- collaborative input
-- Valtio-based local state management
+- `Valtio`-based _local_ (browser only) ephemeral state management (no complex conflict resolution needed)
-- WebAssembly-powered great circle calculations
+- WebAssembly-powered great circle calculations: CPU-intensive calculations works offline
-- Efficient map rendering with MapTiler and vector tiles
-- Works offline for CPU-intensive calculations

-#### Mapping

-- Uses vector tiles instead of raster tiles for efficient caching
-- Significantly smaller cache size (vector data vs. image files)
+- Efficient map rendering with MapTiler and _vector tiles_ with smaller cache size (vector data vs. raster image files)
-- Better offline performance with less storage usage
-- Smooth rendering at any zoom level without pixelation

-#### Collaborative input

-The UI displays a form with two inputs, which are pushed to Phoenix and broadcasted via Phoenix PubSub.
-A marker is drawn by `Leaflet` to display the choosen airport on a vector-tiled map using `MapTiler`.

-#### Client state management

-We used `Valtio`, a browser-only state manager for the geographical points based on proxies.
-It is lightweight perfect for _ephemeral_ UI state when complex conflict resolution isn't needed.

-#### Great circle computation with a WASM module

-`Zig` is used to compute a "great circle" between two points, as a list of `[lat, long]` spaced by 100km.
+> [**Great circle computation**] It uses a WASM module. `Zig` is used to compute a "great circle" between two points, as a list of `[lat, long]` spaced by 100km.
 The `Zig` code is compiled to WASM and available for the client JavaScript to run it.
 Once the list of successive coordinates are in JavaScript, `Leaflet` can use it to produce a polyline and draw it into a canvas.
-We added a WASM module to implement great circle route calculation as a showcase of WASM integration:
+We added a WASM module to implement great circle route calculation as a showcase of WASM integration.
+A JAvascript alternative would be to use [turf.js](https://turfjs.org/docs/api/greatCircle).
 > check the folder "/zig-wasm"

-#### Airport dataset

-We use a dataset from <https://ourairports.com/>.
+> [**Airport dataset**] We use a dataset from <https://ourairports.com/>.
 We stream download a CSV file, parse it (`NimbleCSV`) and bulk insert into an SQLite table.
-Check <"/lib/solidyjs/db/Airports.ex">

 When a user mounts, we read from the database and pass the data asynchronously to the client via the liveSocket on te first mount.
 We persist the data in `localStorage` for client-side search.
 The socket "airports" assign is then pruned to free the server's socket.
+> Check <"/lib/solidyjs/db/Airports.ex">

 ## Navigation